 It is with great pride that Lary Opitz calls himself a "total theatre artist".
 Since his first professional Off-Broadway credit in 1967, he has worked as actor, director, playwright, scenic designer, lighting designer, costume designer, sound designer, producer, artistic director, stage manager, technician, and consultant on countless productions in hundreds of theatres throughout the world, including Broadway, Off-Broadway, regional, stock, touring and academic productions.

 A graduate of Queens College (CUNY) and Lester Polakov's renowned Studio and Forum of Stage Design in New York, in 1980 he was one of only five lighting designers inducted into Local #829 of United Scenic Artists (IATSE).
 At that time there were only one hundred lighting designers in this professional organization governing design practices on Broadway.
 Resident lighting designer for the world-famous José Limón Dance Company for nine years, his designs have been seen in over thirty countries and throughout the United States, and include many New York and world premières for such choreographers as Alwin Nikolais, Meridith Monk, Sophie Maslow, Carla Maxwell, Lucas Hoving, Heinz Poll, Carlos Orta, Sarah Stackhouse, Jean Cebron, Susanne Linke, and Anna Sokolow.
-Capital District audiences have enjoyed his many theatre and dance designs at Skidmore Theatre, Capital Repertory Company, Proctor´s Theatre, The Saratoga Performing Arts Center, and the Egg (Empire State Performing Arts Center).
+Capital District audiences have enjoyed his many theatre and dance designs at Skidmore Theatre, Capital Repertory Company, Proctor´s Theatre, The Saratoga Performing Arts Center, Saratoga Shakespeare, and the Egg (Empire State Performing Arts Center).

 As a theatre consultant, Mr. Opitz has designed and consulted on many major performance facilities including Capital Rep´s Market Theatre, the Empire State Performing Arts Center, Queens Playhouse in the Park, and the Janet Kinghorn Bernhard Theatre on the Skidmore campus and he has been affiliated with Robert Lorelli Associates, Inc. In 2001 he and David Yergan created a new fully-equipped modular theatre space for the Saratoga County BOCES New Visions Theatre Arts Program.
 In 2002 they developed plans for a similar facility for the Warren County BOCES New Visions Theatre Arts Program.
-He is currently serving as a theatre advisor for the proposed Zankel Music Building to be built at Skidmore.
 Mr. Opitz served as the technical editor and feature writer for Theatre Crafts Magazine (also known as TCI and Entertainment Design), the foremost periodical dealing with theatre design and technology.